 Management is responsible for the other information.
-The other information comprises the separate annual activity report, the separate corporate governance declaration and the separate non-financial declaration, prepared by management in accordance with Chapter Seven of the Accountancy Act, but does not include the separate financial statements and our auditors' report thereon.
+The other information comprises the separate annual activity report and the corporate governance declaration, prepared by management in accordance with Chapter Seven of the Accountancy Act, but does not include the separate financial statements and our auditors' report thereon.